Each Haringey resident uses about 150 litres of water every day, that's two bath tubs full, doing things like washing, cooking and cleaning.

 - Stop drips: A dripping tap wastes at least 5,500 litres of water a year - enough to fill a paddling pool every week for the whole summer!

 - Fill up your dishwasher: Hand-washing dishes typically uses 63 litres of water.
 If those dishes are rinsed-off under a running tap total water use averages 150 litres.
 In comparison, a modern dishwasher uses as little as 15 litres of water per cycle, but always make sure you fill the dishwasher before putting it on.
-If you are buying a new dishwasher, take a look at the Waterwise website (external link) to help you choose the most water efficient model
+If you are buying a new dishwasher, take a look at the Waterwise website - save water (external link) to help you choose the most water efficient model

 - Bathers beware: A bath typically uses around 80 litres while a short shower can use as little as 20 litres.
 But beware - many 'power-showers' use more water than a bath.
 You can minimise your water use by reusing bathwater to water your houseplants or garden